acornejo/jjv/README.md

 ### Custom Checks

-Finally, it is possible to add support for custom checks (i.e., `minItems`, `maxItems`, `minLength`, `maxLength`, etc.) through the `addCheck` function.
+It is possible to add support for custom checks (i.e., `minItems`, `maxItems`, `minLength`, `maxLength`, etc.) through the `addCheck` function.
 For example, an implementation for an `exactLength` validation keyword that supports arrays and strings can be achieved with